amandakoka/autismawareness/README.md

 ## Deployment
 GitHub was used to deploy the live website.
 To do this you need to:
+1. Log in or signup to Github.
+2. Find the repository for this website, autismawareness.
+3. Click on the settings link.
+4. Click on the pages link in the left hand side navigation bar.
+5. In the source section select deploy from a branch.
+6. Below this in the branch section, select main from the menu and root from the folder menu.
+7. Click save and your live Github pages site is deployed in the URL shown.

 ### Local Deployment
 #### How to Fork
+To fork the autismawareness site:
+1. Log in or signup to Github.
+2. Find the repository for this website, autismawareness.
+3. Click the fork button in the top right corner.
 #### How to Clone
+To clone:
+1. Log in or signup to Github.
+2. Find the repository for this website, autismawareness.
+3. Click on the code button and select whether you would like to clone with HTTPS,SSH or Github CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal, then paste the link you copied in step 3.
+Press enter.

 ## Credits